CityOfZion/standards/nodes.md

 sudo vim /etc/profile
 ```

-Add the following lines at the end of the file, edit with your email to receive login notifications:
+Add the following lines at the end of the file, edit with your e-mail to receive login notifications:

 ```shell
 SIP="$(echo $SSH_CONNECTION | cut -d " " -f 1)"
 SHOSTNAME=$(hostname)